makersacademy/airport_challenge/README.md

 Instructions
 ---------

 This is a small application that allows the user to create, land and take off planes from airports.
-In order to run this application, the user will need to require the three necessary files: './lib/airport.rb'; './lib/weather_station'; './lib/plane.rb'.
+In order to run this application, the user will need to require the three necessary files in irb: './lib/airport'; './lib/weather_station'; './lib/plane.rb'.

 You can set up an airport as follows: